RossBencina/QueueWorld/README.md

 Queue World
 ===========

-_A light-weight C++ toolkit for building concurrent, lock free, message-passing programs._
+_A light-weight C++ toolkit for building concurrent, lock-free, message-passing programs._

 Queue World is a little collection of light-weight C++ data structures for lock-free multi-threaded programming.
 The focus is on providing simple primitives using well-known algorithms.
 Queue World makes heavy use of endogenous linking (links embedded in client structures).
 This avoids allocator overhead, which is especially important in time-critical code.
 In addition to concurrent queues, a variety of non-re-entrant endogenous linked-lists are also provided.